 - Once the openings and additional features are in place, put on the converted nursing bra and attach the pump flanges.
 Ensure that the flanges align with the openings and provide a comfortable suction.
 Adjust the bra and flanges as necessary for a secure and comfortable fit.

 You should take sufficient time to be precise with your cuts and sewing.
-It ensures that the pumping bra is comfortable and practical during your pumping sessions.
+It ensures the pumping bra is comfortable and practical during your pumping sessions.

 Alternative Ways to Convert a Nursing Bra into a Pumping Bra